Supporting Faculty's diversity and inclusion goals

 Read the Grants website in detail, including the:

-- Overview, including terms of the Grants and expectations of recipients
+- Overview of the grant program, conditions of award and expectations of recipients

 - Eligibility and selection criteria